jplecavalier/tidynhl/README.md

 ## Overview

-`tidynhl` is a user-friendly package which aims at facilitating data extraction through the NHL API in a ready-to-use format.
+`tidynhl` is a user-friendly R package which aims at facilitating data extraction through the NHL API in a ready-to-use tidy format.

 ## Installation